WebwareForPython/w4py3/docs/appdev.rst

 Reloading the Development Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a servlet's source code changes, it is reloaded.
 However, ancestor classes of servlets, library modules and configuration files are not.
-You may wish to enable the auto-reloading feature when running the development server, by adding the ``-r`` or ``--reload`` option to the ``webware seve command`` in order to mitigate this problem.
+You may wish to enable the auto-reloading feature when running the development server, by adding the ``-r`` or ``--reload`` option to the ``webware serve command`` in order to mitigate this problem.

 In any case, when having problems, consider restarting the development server (or the WSGI server you are running in production).